Bob Gamere: Career

-Controversy
+Legal issues

 Fenway attack

 On June 15, 1988, Gamere was stabbed four times while walking in the Fenway section of Boston.

 Sexual harassment allegation

 Gamere was fired by television station WLVI-TV in 1989 after charges of assault and sexual harassment were brought against him by a man from Malden, Massachusetts.
 The charges were later dropped.

 Child pornography conviction

 On October 23, 2008, Gamere was arrested and arraigned on charges of transporting and possessing child pornography.
 According to court documents, the FBI had been investigating Gamere as far back as 2005 when they alleged he e-mailed videos of children having sex with each other and adults.
 Gamere pleaded not guilty in US District Court in Boston.

 The Boston Herald reported on September 5, 2009, that Gamere was expected to plead guilty to child pornography charges.
 The BostonChannel.com reported on January 19, 2010, that Gamere had been sentenced to five years in prison on child pornography charges.
 He was released on May 27, 2014.